Let’s say you have an adorable kiddo. Who/what do you think should get credit for your charming child?

 Attribution has become much more important in the past 4-5 years – primarily because how we act and engage online has changed.

-For example, Google did a study in 2012 that looked at the purchase journeys of 3,000 shoppers across a number of verticals.
+For example, Google did a study a few years back that looked at the purchase journeys of 3,000 shoppers across a number of verticals.

 All 3,000 of them took different paths to purchase.